 Continuing to tackle climate change, reducing dependence on fossil fuels, improving working conditions for millions of people – an impressive list of achievements we’ve all been jointly responsible for over the past few decades.
 So what’s the next target?
 Something that concerns each and every one of us – clean air.

 Tackling air pollution will be one of our generation’s biggest challenges.
-Increased urbanisation, road, sea, and air congestion along with the ever increasing demand for power impacts the cleanliness of the air we breathe.
+Increased urbanisation, road, sea and air congestion, along with the ever-increasing demand for power, means that air handling in London has never been more necessary.

 Nowhere is clean air more important than in education.
 Children are particularly prone to the effects of poor air quality and education is crucial for the young to improve their chances in life.
 It is imperative they are given every opportunity to succeed and are not held back by issues out of their control, of which, unclean air is a major one.
 Because of the fact that we spend, on average, around 90% of our time indoors (a number which has been on the increase for the past half century), it is more important now than ever before that the quality of the air we breathe in is of a sufficiently high enough level.